-- Pick Sendinblue if you’re looking to save money while utilizing automation and small subscriber lists.
+- Pick Brevo (formerly Sendinblue) if you’re looking to save money while utilizing automation and small subscriber lists.

-- Pick MailerLite if you’re looking for a cost-effective email marketing solution for SMBs with a great free plan.
+- Pick MailerLite if you’re looking for cost-effective email marketing software for SMBs with a great free plan.

 For the full-feature comparison table, take a look at the bottom of the article.